Online Counseling Service: Licensed Therapists And Mental Health

 Online counseling should not be used in a crisis or mental health emergency.
 If you are in crisis, consider reaching out to the following hotlines or websites:

-• If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
+- If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources for therapy services.

-• If you’re a teen or child experiencing or witnessing the abuse of any kind from a family or caregiver, reach out to the Child Help Hotline at 1-800-422-4453 or use the online chat feature.
+- If you’re a teen or child experiencing or witnessing abuse of any kind from a family or caregiver, reach out to the Child Help Hotline at 1-800-422-4453 or use the online chat feature for therapy and other services.

-Online mental health services versus in-person therapy: Cost and convenience
+Online counseling service versus in-person therapy: Cost and convenience

 According to the American Psychological Association, online therapy is becoming more popular each year.
 But is online therapy worth it compared to in-person therapy?

-Mental health practitioners must follow legal and ethical codes whether they’re practicing online or in-person.
-Additionally, many professionals provide both online and in-person therapy, and when you’re meeting such a professional, you’re getting the same level of professionalism you would receive from that person in their office.
+- Mental health practitioners must follow legal and ethical codes whether they’re practicing online therapy or in-person therapy services.
+Additionally, many professionals provide both online and in-person therapy services, and when you’re meeting such a professional, you’re getting the same level of professionalism you would receive from that person who gives therapy services in their office.

 Additionally, online therapy costs less than in-person therapy in many cases.
 Some health insurance providers cover the cost of online therapy, as do many employee assistance programs.
 There are also online therapy platforms that can help you check if you qualify for financial aid to cover online therapy fees.